naubiomech/ExoCode/Documentation/README.md

 class AK60 : public _CANMotor
 ```

-Where _CANMotor inherits from _Motor and then the AK60 motor inherits from the _CANMotor class so it also gets the things that are in _Motor.
+Where _CANMotor [inherits](#inheritance) from _Motor and then the AK60 motor inherits from the _CANMotor class so it also gets the things that are in _Motor.
-More info on inheritance can be found on [tutorialspoint](https://www.tutorialspoint.com/cplusplus/cpp_inheritance.htm) or [w3schools](https://www.w3schools.com/cpp/cpp_inheritance.asp).

 We decided that the motors would always be used in torque control mode so transaction(torque) and send_data(torque), only take torque commands.
 If you need a position/velocity controller you will need to make this as a separate controller.